AnshuTrivedi/Project-2-Operationalizing-Machine-Learning/README.md

 ### 8. Documentation:
       The documentation includes:

-      1. the screencast that shows the entire process of the working ML application.</br>
+      1. the screencast that shows the entire process of the working ML application.
       2. this README file that describes the project and documents the main steps.